 For the majority of its existence, email has been boring.
 Companies like Slack have tried to replace it and failed.
-Google’s app Inbox, on the other hand, made me like emails suck less.
+Google’s Inbox app, on the other hand, made emails suck less, and I didn’t mind them as much.
 But the company has decided to kill this beautiful product and become a murderer of good-looking email.

 The app came to life four years ago with an aim to redefine your inbox.
 From the get-go, it provided a plethora of useful and innovative features.